 World-class learning institutions

 With 11 universities, 60 colleges (private and public) and 7 school boards, Greater Montréal offers a wide array of disciplines to study in, whether at the university, college or vocational level.
-The universities in the city enjoy an excellent reputation with more than 200,000 students, including over 37,000 international students.
+The universities in the city enjoy an excellent reputation with more than 200,000 students, including 42,000 international students.
 What’s more, with the largest pool of university researchers, the Greater Montréal research hub is one of the most highly funded in Canada.

 Greater Montréal has outstanding study opportunities in various fields.
 Check out the list of Montréal learning institutions where you can study.